Basic unemployment allowance | Our Services | KelaSkip to content

 If you receive other benefits, their amounts are usually directly deducted from the basic unemployment allowance you receive.
 If you receive a benefit that is paid out monthly, the daily amount of the benefit is calculated by dividing the benefit amount for the whole month by 21.5.

-However, the child home care allowance payable to your spouse/partner is not deducted from your basic unemployment allowance if
+However, the child home care allowance payable to your spouse or partner is not deducted from your basic unemployment allowance if

-• your spouse/partner is also unemployed and the child home care allowance is paid to him/her
+• your spouse or partner is also unemployed and the child home care allowance is paid to your spouse or partner

-• your spouse/partner cares for the child and is because of child care not entitled to unemployment benefit
+• your spouse or partner cares for the child full time and is because of child care not entitled to unemployment benefit

-• your spouse/partner receives daily allowances for parents in addition to the child home care allowance.
+• your spouse or partner receives daily allowances for parents in addition to the child home care allowance.

 Example